 Beach Wheelchairs at Bradford

 Hit the beach with a free beach wheelchair checkout.
 The beach wheelchairs feature wide tires to allow you to manuever in the sand and into the water.
-Plans are also underway to add mobi mats (shown above) for easier access from the beach to the water.
+Bradford Beach features a permanent concrete ramp to access the beach and seasonal mobi mats (shown above) that provide access to the water.

 Free Aira App Access